ralkuj/SexRatioBehaviorGenetics/README.md

 03.SNP_simulations_Plotting_20251210.R
 - Plots the above simulations.

-04.SexRatio_simulations_Normal_liability_20250225.R
+04.SexRatio_simulations_Normal_liability_20250814.R
-- Performs a simulation using the relative structure from Zietsch et al to find statistical power for detecting non-null heritability under assumed model with offspring sex allocation drawn from a bernoulli ditribution with probability distributed according to a normal distribution centered aroun 0.5 and varying variance.
+- Performs a simulation using the relative structure from Zietsch et al to find statistical power for detecting non-null heritability under assumed model with offspring sex allocation drawn from a bernoulli ditribution with probability distributed according to a normal distribution centered around 0.5 and varying heritability and variance.
 The variances include the variance used in Song&Zhang, but also smaller and larger variances.

 05.SZ_SLiM_Plotting.R
 - Plots Song and Zhang's SLiM Fisher's Principle simulation results.